philipbelesky/groundhog/site/_documentation/paths.md

 ---
-title:      Channels
+title:      Paths
-excerpt:    Components for deriving and analysing water flows within a sectional profile.
+excerpt:    Components for ...
 date:       18-07-31
 files:      true
 files_text: model and definition that demonstrating the use of these components
-thumbnail:  thumbnail.jpg
+thumbnail:  false
 ---

 - Introduction to general hydraulic principles
 - Describe process for deriving level from flow quantity; noting not that water does not strictly follow this process (i.e. settling effects)

-{% include elements/component.html title='ChannelRegion' %}
+{% include elements/component.html title='ShortestPath' %}

-- Description of the calculated attributes and their meaning/purpose
+- Description of topology / shortest path algorithm
-- More detailed discussion of manning formula and link to predefined values for channel materials (noting the uncertainty involved in using them)

-{% include elements/component.html title='ChannelInfo' %}
+{% include elements/component.html title='RandomPath' %}

+- Description of random path component
-- Discussion of applications to design
+- Note link to ecologist's behavioural models

 {% include elements/figure.html image='channels/model.jpg' %}

+- Discussion of uses within design process
+    - Understanding connectivity across a landscape/city etc
+    - Understanding more abstracted 'connections' — i.e. river systems
+    - Random path as useful for things like seed scattering etc

 {% include elements/figure.html image='channels/definition.jpg' caption='Grasshopper definition demonstrating how to use the channel region and channel profile components.' credit='Philip Belesky, for http://groundhog.la' %}